hawkinsw/api_intro/docs/README.md

 ### Tips For Logging

-At this point in your programming career you have not written much code and your code has done logged that much data to the screen.
-Rest assured that as you grow, you will rely heavily on logging information to the screen during debugging (it's called `printf`-debugging).
-When you are solving a really, really nasty bug, your screen might be completely filled with output.
+Depending on where you are in your programming career, you may or may not have written much code.
+If you are a new developer, rest assured that as you grow, you will rely heavily on logging information to the screen during debugging (it's called `printf`-debugging).
+And, if you are an old hand, I am sure you know what I am talking about!

+When you are solving a really, really nasty bug and using `printf`-debugging, your screen might get completely filled with logging output.
 If you generate logging data like we did above, you won't have an easy way to tell what that data means and the part of the program that generated it.

-When you log data, always make sure to put a label in front of it.
+To prevent this problem before it starts, always make sure to put a label in front of the data that you log.
 In JavaScript, labeling your output is really easy.
 We can just concatenate (remember that term?) a label with the value we are logging:

 ```JavaScript
 console.log("The result of invoking the HTTP API is: " + results.body)